andre-dbs/Facebook/README.md

 Add ```bash <link rel="stylesheet" href="{f:uri.resource(path: 'Styles/Facebook.css', package:'Itoop.Facebook')}" media="all" /> ``` to the stylesheets-section of your page template.

 # Usage
+Add Plugin "Facebook".
 Generate app-ID, app-Secret and token and put these values in the inspector.

-Customize template and css.
+Customize template and css if needed.